Timothy-Rosno/DN_QUEUE/SECOND_ROUND_TESTING.md

 - [X] Move entry to position 1
 - [X] User receives: **"On Deck"** notification
 - [BROKEN: Not stated.
 Just an on deck, get ready notification.]
 Message explains machine in maintenance
-- [BROKEN: The undo check in button for a measurement that was already running when a machine is put in maintenance by admin needs to be disabled.
+- [FIXED: The undo check in button for a measurement that was already running when a machine is put in maintenance by admin needs to be disabled.
 And it needs to NOT change the machine status from maintenance to idle, even if the request gets through.
 The machine status should change to (Dis)Connected - Maintenance in the home page, fridges page, and admin machine pages, and relevant queue locations.]
-- [BROKEN: Maybe the solution is just make the machine unavailable when it is in maintenance, so when the admin selects maintenance, also deselect the is available.
+- [FIXED: Maybe the solution is just make the machine unavailable when it is in maintenance, so when the admin selects maintenance, also deselect the is available.
 That should be an easy script to put in.]
 #### Scenario D: Machine in Cooldown
 - [TODO] Machine has estimated_available_time in future
 - [TODO] Move entry to position 1